irannaa148-art/Iru_DSA_Patterns/README.md

 # Iru_DSA_Patterns
 Pattrrns used in DSA to solve a problems
 <br>
-You can find every thin in Issues https://github.com/irannaa148-art/Iru_DSA_Patterns/issues
+You can find  all patterns and related things in Issues https://github.com/irannaa148-art/Iru_DSA_Patterns/issues
 <br>
 Pattern Coverage